Today's Bible Reading: John 19

 Reflecting and Thinking

 The man in our selected textual reading is unidentified.
 Perhaps John is referring to himself.
 Perhaps he refers to another disciple who could serve as a reliable witness.
 What matters is not who the witness is, but who Jesus is.
 The testimony reaches its climax in Jesus' death.
 The testimony is certain: these things are true.
 The foundations for belief are established.
 Scripture is fulfilled.

 Is faith easy for you or is it hard?
-Does the testimony of the Bible carry weight with you, or do you often wish for something more?
-Can you figure out the "why" of the first two questions?
+Does the testimony of the Bible carry sufficient weight with you or do you often wish for something more?
+Can you figure out the "why" of these first two questions?
 John writes so that people will believe.
 He writes so that people will have faith, and thus have life.
 How can we develop faith based on John's gospel?